-The horizon and juxtaposition of colors are the subjects of award-winning artist, Teresa Dirks’ bold mixed media abstract art, influenced by the Colorfield Movement.
+The horizon and color juxtaposition are the subjects of award-winning artist Teresa Dirks’ bold, mixed media, non-representational art, which is heavily influenced by the Colorfield Movement.

-With a BA in both English and Art, and an MA in education from William Woods University, Dirks taught environmental education and art education in public schools for many years, but her passion for painting inspired her lifelong career.
-Today you can find her in her studio in the historical Kansas City Livestock Exchange Building–an ideal location: her 5th-floor studio overlooking the city skyline, merging Kaw and Missouri rivers, train tracks, and bluffs that separate those two worlds.
+With a BA in both English and Art, and an MA in Curriculum and Instruction from William Woods University, Dirks taught environmental education and art education in public schools for many years, but her passion for painting inspired her lifelong career.